nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/3-installation.md

 $ npm install -g nativescript
 ```

-You can verify the installation was successful by running `tns` in your terminal.
-You should see a list of all the available commands.
+Verify the installation was successful by running `tns` in your terminal.
+You should see a list of the available commands.

 ### Windows

-System requirements and setup instructions for the Android SDK on Windows:
+Check the system requirements and follow the setup instructions for the Android SDK on Windows:

 [Advanced setup: Windows](https://docs.nativescript.org/start/ns-setup-win)

 ### macOS

-System requirements and setup instructions for Xcode and the Android SDK for your Mac:
+Check the system requirements and follow the setup instructions for Xcode and the Android SDK on macOS:

 [Advanced setup: macOS](https://docs.nativescript.org/start/ns-setup-os-x)

 ### Linux

-System requirements and setup instructions for the Android SDK on Linux:
+Check the system requirements and follow the setup instructions for the Android SDK on Linux:

 [Advanced setup: Linux](https://docs.nativescript.org/start/ns-setup-linux)